Alfa Romeo Stelvio: History and development

-Models

-As of 2022 in North America, the Stelvio has four distinct models.
-Starting with the base model Sprint, the Ti, the Veloce and the top-of-the-line Quadrifoglio.
-In light of the Alfa Romeo Tonale's release, Stelvio's range of models was condensed from seven to four.
+Special editions

+Quadrifoglio NRING Edition

 At the 2018 Geneva Motor Show, a limited edition (only 108 examples) NRING trim of the Stelvio (Nürburgring-inspired special edition) was unveiled.

-Quadrifoglio NRING Edition

 The NRING edition has carbon-ceramic brakes, Sparco seats, carbon-fiber interior trim, and a Mopar-branded gear shifter and floor mats.
 The cars are differentiated on the exterior by NRING badges as well as carbon-fiber mirror caps and side skirts.
 Equipment is upgraded to include adaptive cruise control, and a premium sound system.

 Nero Edizione

 In April 2018, NYIAS unveiled a Nero Edizione Package for the Stelvio.
 This edition grants a new exterior appearance through special blacked-out wheels, badging, and other touches.
 The Nero Edizione package is available only for the 280 horsepower, 2.0-litre model.

 Quadrifoglio Racing Edition

 At the 2019 Geneva International Motor Show, Alfa Romeo Racing limited edition was introduced, which celebrates Alfa Romeo's legendary racing history and the entry of a new Italian driver onto the Formula 1 scene: Antonio Giovinazzi joins the "Alfa Romeo Racing" team with World Champion Kimi Räikkönen.
 This special edition has exclusive paintwork, as a tribute to the Alfa Romeo Racing C38 Formula 1 car.